 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.Hebrews 4:15

 So in the Old Testament, two goats were required to make atonement- on the Day of Atonement.
-And this is because one goat would be slaughtered, the other sent out into the wilderness as the scapegoat.
+The high priest would slaughter one goat, the other sent out into the wilderness as the scapegoat.

 He shall take the two goats and present them before the LORD at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat.Leviticus 16:7